sigasi/sigasi_insights/content/releasenotes/sigasi-3.06.md

 # Bug fixes

-- ticket 3959 : \[(System)Verilog] parse error: `import` between module name and parameters
+- ticket 3959: [(System)Verilog] parse error: `import` between module name and parameters
-- ticket 3969 : \[(System)Verilog] Verilog autocomplete breaks on the input ``defin`
+- ticket 3969: [(System)Verilog] Verilog autocomplete breaks on the input ``defin`
-- ticket 3739 : \[Block Diagram] Connection with conversion function not shown in block diagram
+- ticket 3739: [Block Diagram] Connection with conversion function not shown in block diagram
-- ticket 3832 : \[Block Diagram] Concatenated signals in port not shown
+- ticket 3832: [Block Diagram] Concatenated signals in port not shown
-- ticket 3849 : Workaround for ModelSim when project path contains spaces
+- ticket 3849: Workaround for ModelSim when project path contains spaces
-- ticket 3861 : \[VHDL] Incorrect error when `range` attribute has an index
+- ticket 3861: [VHDL] Incorrect error when `range` attribute has an index
-- ticket 3928 : Dependencies view and "export csv" should not mix dependencies of independent projects
+- ticket 3928: Dependencies view and "export csv" should not mix dependencies of independent projects
-- ticket 3930 : \[VHDL] Avoid exceptions in formatter with preserve newlines
+- ticket 3930: [VHDL] Avoid exceptions in formatter with preserve newlines
-- ticket 3932 : \[VHDL] Comments before `when` keyword get indented too much
+- ticket 3932: [VHDL] Comments before `when` keyword get indented too much
-- ticket 3935 : Fix missing icons in Libraries View
+- ticket 3935: Fix missing icons in Libraries View
-- ticket 3946 : \[VHDL] Attribute `subtype` and `base` should be available on all types
+- ticket 3946: [VHDL] Attribute `subtype` and `base` should be available on all types
-- ticket 3948 : \[VHDL] Indentation failure when formatting
+- ticket 3948: [VHDL] Indentation failure when formatting
-- ticket 3955 : \[VHDL] Sort associations as declared removes uppercase characters
+- ticket 3955: [VHDL] Sort associations as declared removes uppercase characters
-- ticket 3956 : \[(System)Verilog] Fix grammar issue with delay control
+- ticket 3956: [(System)Verilog] Fix grammar issue with delay control
-- ticket 3961 : \[VHDL] Formatting crashes when *Non breaking spaces* are used
+- ticket 3961: [VHDL] Formatting crashes when *Non breaking spaces* are used
-- ticket 3967 : External compiler does not compile all files when builds are canceled in between.
+- ticket 3967: External compiler does not compile all files when builds are canceled in between.
-- ticket 3968 : \[VHDL] Fix formatting issue in `case` statement quick fix
+- ticket 3968: [VHDL] Fix formatting issue in `case` statement quick fix
-- ticket 3979 : \[VHDL] `report` statement is not being formatted
+- ticket 3979: [VHDL] `report` statement is not being formatted
-- ticket 3980 : \[VHDL] Formatting issue with package instantiations
+- ticket 3980: [VHDL] Formatting issue with package instantiations
-- ticket 3986 : \[VHDL] If there is only one `when` clause in a `case` statement, formatting does not format `end case` or `when` clause
+- ticket 3986: [VHDL] If there is only one `when` clause in a `case` statement, formatting does not format `end case` or `when` clause
-- ticket 3992 : \[(System)Verilog] Exception when clicking hyperlink on ``includes`
+- ticket 3992: [(System)Verilog] Exception when clicking hyperlink on ``includes`

 ## How to update?